ECS201A-WQ24/assignment2/README.md

 Before starting simulation and analysis, you should be able to identify the ROI of a  program.

-1. For the DAXPY program, identify the ROI.
-In your report
+1. For the DAXPY's assembly code, identify the ROI.
+In your report, copy the assembly code segment corresponding to `m5_work_begin` and `m5_work_end`.

 ### Step I